 See the Voter identification requirements for more information.

 Your municipality may have other requirements or accept other types of verification.
-Please check with your municipality for local requirements.
+Check with your municipality for local requirements.

 Legislation and regulations

-For information related to official government documents, contact Queen’s Printer Bookstore at:
+For information related to official government documents, contact Alberta King’s Printer:

 10611 98 Avenue